alifarvardin/alifarvardin/README.md

                             Alifarvardin_1

 CONTACT

                 WEBSITE:
                             http://www.alifarvardin.com/
                 E-MAIL:
                             Alifarvardin@yahoo.com
                 PHONE:
                             +98 915 106 3918

+BIO:

                I am a highly motivated Database Administrator with 15+ years of experience in the IT industry in sophisticated and mission-critical banking and non-banking domains.
 I have significant capabilities in Installing and administrating Databases such as Oracle/ MS SQL.
 I have also experienced working with Docker technologies, Git, and Tsql in the Banking industry.

 CAPABILITY STATEMENTS :

                              Specialist in Oracle Database capable of managing Oracle databases in enterprise scale.
                              Designing and establishing HA and Reliability with Oracle RAC and standby databases.
                              Defining and planning Backup & Recovery strategies.